 The foundation for building a great mobile kitchen setup begins with one (or two) bins that if chosen wisely will serve you well on all of your adventures to come.
 Things like having good handles will make it easy to move your bins from your vehicle to the cooking area, while durable construction will withstand the rigors of camp life and provide protection from dust and moisture to keep the contents clean and dry.
 Let’s face it, nobody likes soggy bread or gritty snacks.
 We love these boxes from Front Runner Outfitters because they’re tough as nails, are a manageable size to keep the weight low, have latching lids to seal out the elements, and stack together tightly so they stay in place on bumpy or curvy roads as you hunt for the perfect spot to rough it for a couple of days.

 Choosing the proper bin is half the battle.
 Then come the tools for prepping, cooking, and serving up your culinary masterpiece.
 A set of nesting pots and pans, a serving bowl that houses plates or bowls inside, a compact cutting board and chef’s knife, and zippered canvas bags keep everything tidy and organized for easy loading and unloading at each meal.
 Outdoor cooking brands like Primus have beautiful options that will make you feel like a master chef of the woods and are built to last a lifetime.
-Other useful things like dish towels, a roll of aluminum foil, and of course a way to brew coffee like a small backpacking stove with an integrated French press setup are essential for rounding out your kitchen.
+Other useful things include dish towels and a roll of aluminum foil.

 When thinking about what you need to stock your bins with for cooking a great meal in camp, it’s as simple as filling them up with the same things you would keep in your home’s pantry, cabinets, and spice rack, just on a much smaller scale.
 Small food-safe liquid bottles and screw top jars can be found at most any outdoor gear shop and are perfect for storing oils and different seasonings so you can prepare all of your favorite dishes.
 A small bottle of biodegradable liquid soap like Dr. Bronner’s is great for washing your hands before you begin cooking and works well to clean dirty dishes after you’ve enjoyed the delicious campsite cuisine you’ve created.